-What you expect of people is what you get
+4. What you expect of people is what you get

-Here's a finding from behavioural science that has been replicated so many times, in so many contexts, that it's no longer even debated: if a manager is convinced that the people in her group are first-rate, they'll reliably outperform a group whose manager believes the reverse — even if the innate talent of the two groups is similar.
+There’s a powerful finding from behavioural science that has been replicated so many times, in so many contexts, that it's no longer even debated: if a manager is convinced that the people in her group are first-rate, they'll reliably outperform a group whose manager believes the reverse — even if the innate talent of the two groups is similar.

 The prophecy causes its own fulfilment